Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 (b) POST-HEARING BRIEFS.
 If the arbitrator sets a schedule for the submission of post-hearing briefs or other documents, the arbitrator will declare that the hearing is closed as of the final due date for such submissions.

 An arbitrator must issue an award within thirty (30) days after the hearing is closed unless the arbitrator and all parties agree to extend this deadline.
-The Administrator may extend the time for issuing an award in unusual or extenuating circumstances.
+The Administrator may extend the time for issuing an award for non-payment of deposits or extenuating circumstances.

 Except as provided in Rules 7.3 and 7.4, the Final Award must be based on evidence presented at a hearing.
 If a party fails to attend the hearing its evidence need not be considered.